Accessibility

 Facilities

-The visitor Car Park locates a fully accessible disabled WC.
+The visitor Car Park locates a fully accessible disabled WC, 5 gender neutral lavatories and a larger cubicle with a baby changing table.
 The Courtyard Toilets are up two steps with handrails on either side of the doorway.

 Visitor Toilets in the Castle courtyard